DGP-Studio/Snap.Hutao.Docs/docs/en/quick-start.md

 **Unsupported OS Versions**：

-1. LTSC and LTSB versions does not include Microsoft Store, so they are not supported
+1. LTSC and LTSB versions are using legacy version of MSIX Core, so they are not supported
 2. Windows 10 Build 19041 supports installation, but some feature may have unexpected errors due to Windows kernel issues, so Snap Hutao cannot solve them
 3. Issues happens in Windows Insider preview versions will not be solved